maatlabs/zk-rosetta/README.md

 ## Parity harness

-Beyond cataloging entries, zk-rosetta demonstrates the Rosetta thesis executably: it drives audited verifiers over a shared, ecosystem-neutral test vector and shows that one statement verifies identically across ecosystems.
+Beyond cataloging entries, the project demonstrates the Rosetta thesis executably: it drives audited verifiers over shared, ecosystem-neutral test vectors and shows that one statement verifies identically across ecosystems.
 Run the demonstration:

 ```sh
 cargo test -p zkr-harness --all-features
 ```

-This loads the committed BN254 Groth16 vector and checks that an audited verifier on the EVM (run in [`revm`](https://github.com/bluealloy/revm) through the `EIP-196`/`EIP-197` `alt_bn128` precompiles) and an audited verifier on the SVM (run in [`litesvm`](https://github.com/LiteSVM/litesvm) through the `sol_alt_bn128_*` syscalls) both accept the proof and both reject a tampered one---the same verdict on the same bytes. zk-rosetta authors none of these verifiers; it drives audited implementations and asserts they agree.
-See [vectors/README.md](./vectors/README.md) for the vector format and [the vector's provenance](./vectors/bn254-groth16-multiplier/PROVENANCE.md) for the audited verifiers behind each side.
+Two curves are wired today.
+For BN254, the committed Groth16 vector is accepted by an audited verifier on the EVM (run in [`revm`](https://github.com/bluealloy/revm) through the `EIP-196`/`EIP-197` `alt_bn128` precompiles) and on the SVM (run in [`litesvm`](https://github.com/LiteSVM/litesvm) through the `sol_alt_bn128_*` syscalls), and a tampered proof is rejected by both.
+For BLS12-381, a committed BLS-signature vector is checked by Ethereum's `EIP-2537` pairing precompile (in `revm`) against Filecoin's audited [`bls-signatures`](https://github.com/filecoin-project/bls-signatures) library---the same relation on the same bytes across two ecosystems. zk-rosetta authors none of these verifiers; it drives audited implementations and asserts they agree.

+Each catalogued equivalence links to the vector that proves it---a `proven_by` reference from the cluster to a `vectors/<name>` directory---and the [Rosetta comparison view](https://maatlabs.github.io/zk-rosetta/rosetta.html) marks a cluster as *proven parity* only when a committed vector drives audited verifiers to the same verdict on a fixed, parity-able curve; every other shared primitive is shown as a conceptual equivalence, so the site never implies a parity the math cannot back.
+See [vectors/README.md](./vectors/README.md) for the vector format and each vector's `PROVENANCE.md` for the audited verifiers behind every side.

 ## Contributing